user behavior analytics (UBA) data classification

 Many of the challenges of access control stem from the highly distributed nature of modern IT.
 It is difficult to keep track of constantly evolving assets because they are spread out both physically and logically.
 Specific examples of challenges include the following:

-• centralizing user directories and avoiding application-specific silos; and
+• Centralizing user directories and avoiding application-specific silos.

-Many traditional access control strategies -- which worked well in static environments where a company's computing assets were help on premises -- are ineffective in today's dispersed IT environments.
-Modern IT environments consist of multiple cloud-based and hybrid implementations, which spreads assets out over physical locations and over a variety of unique devices, and require dynamic access control strategies.
+Many traditional access control strategies -- which worked well in static environments where a company's computing assets were held on premises -- are ineffective in today's dispersed IT environments.
+Modern IT environments consist of multiple cloud-based and hybrid implementations, which spread assets over physical locations and a variety of unique devices and require dynamic access control strategies.
+Users might be on premises, remote or even external to the organization, such as an outside partner.

-Organizations often struggle to understand the difference between authentication and authorization.
-Authentication is the process of verifying individuals are who they say they are using biometric identification and MFA.
-The distributed nature of assets gives organizations many avenues for authenticating an individual.
+One area of confusion is that organizations might struggle to understand the difference between authentication and authorization.
+Authentication is the process of verifying that individuals are who they say they are by using things like passphrases, biometric identification and MFA.
+The distributed nature of assets gives organizations many ways to authenticate an individual.

-One solution to this problem is strict monitoring and reporting on who has access to protected resources so, when a change occurs, it can be immediately identified and access control lists and permissions can be updated to reflect the change.
+One solution to this problem is strict monitoring and reporting on who has access to protected resources.
+If a change occurs, the company can be notified immediately and permissions updated to reflect the change.
+Automation of permission removal is another important safeguard.

 Another often overlooked challenge of access control is user experience.
-If an access management technology is difficult to use, employees may use it incorrectly or circumvent it entirely, creating security holes and compliance gaps.
-If a reporting or monitoring application is difficult to use, the reporting may be compromised due to an employee mistake, which would result in a security gap because an important permissions change or security vulnerability went unreported.
+If an access management technology is difficult to use, employees might use it incorrectly or circumvent it entirely, creating security holes and compliance gaps.
+If a reporting or monitoring application is difficult to use, the reporting might be compromised due to an employee mistake, resulting in a security gap because an important permissions change or security vulnerability went unreported.

 Access control software

-Many types of access control software and technology exist, and multiple components are often used together as part of a larger identity and access management (IAM) strategy.
-Software tools may be deployed on premises, in the cloud or both.
-They may focus primarily on a company's internal access management or outwardly on access management for customers.
+Many types of access control software and technology exist, and multiple components are often used together as part of a larger IAM strategy.
+Software tools might be deployed on premises, in the cloud or both.
+They might focus primarily on a company's internal access management or outwardly on access management for customers.
 Types of access management software tools include the following:

 Microsoft Active Directory is one example of software that includes most of the tools listed above in a single offering.
 Other IAM vendors with popular products include IBM, Idaptive and Okta.